criscanedo/pay-engine/README.md

 case of Dispute transactions, the transaction disputed is also updated and stored.

-Upon completion the simulated "request thread" (`process()`) joins with the parent "server" task (tokio runtime) and the returned `Result` is mapped to another `Result` holding a collection of all accounts.
-The final `Result` is then mapped accordingly to a call to either `success()` or `fail()` which handles the remaining execution for the rest of the binary.
-That is, it prints the client accounts to `STDOUT` on success or an error message to `STDERR` on failure.
+Upon completion the simulated "request thread" (`pay_engine::process()`) joins with the parent "server" task (tokio runtime) and the returned `Result` is mapped to another `Result` holding a collection of all accounts.
+The final result is then mapped accordingly to a call to either `success()` or `fail()` which handles the remaining execution for the rest of the binary.
+That is, it prints the client accounts to `STDOUT` on success or an error message to `STDERR` on failure and exits.